 The usually busy streets of Chicago are empty.
-The city responding, like so many others, with a lockdown.
-In the mist of the silence, WGN television reports on a lone voice singing “Hallelujah.”
+The city responded, like so many others, with a lockdown.
+In the midst of the silence, WGN television reports on a lone voice singing “Hallelujah.”
 The local street performer, Andrew David said, “What is the purpose behind the performance?
 I realized that people are looking – in the midst of calamity – for peace.”

 “A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple-braided cord is not easily broken.”

 Disasters and crises are not new to us.
 During the crisis leading up to the Revolutionary War, Thomas Paine (American Crisis, Vol 1), wrote:

 “These are the times that try men’s souls.

 The summer soldier and the sunshine patriot will,

 in this crisis, shrink from the service of their country;

 but he that stands by it now deserves the love and